ignaciosps/Challenge-Node/README.md

 Clone or download the repository and install the dependencies, the application connects to a TestUser in MongoDB-Atlas.

-You can import Challenge-Node.postman_collection.json in Postmant
+You can import Challenge-Node.postman_collection.json in Postman

 ## Endpoints